A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-20858

-CVE-2026-20858 is a use-after-free privilege escalation vulnerability in Windows Management Services that allows authorized attackers to elevate privileges locally.
-This article covers technical details, impact, and mitigation.
+CVE-2026-20858 is a use-after-free privilege escalation vulnerability in Windows Management Services on Windows 10 1809 that allows authenticated attackers to gain elevated privileges locally.
+This post covers technical details, affected versions, impact, and mitigation.

 CVE-2026-20858 Overview